ManApart/quest-command/notes.md

 * Update how routing works
  * Use some path finding to find nearest area by evaluating nodes out from center node
  * let map be used for route planning
+* make evaluate and execute return true/ a number so caller can be aware if behavior etc found

 ### Validation tools